 The two antibody tests being offered are serological (blood draw) tests which are considered to be more accurate than a pirck test.

-The manufacturers of each test offered, Diazyme, Roche, Thermo Fisher, Ortho Clinical, have followed the FDA’s Emergency Use Notification process as provided in the FDA’s Policy for Diagnostic Tests for Coronavirus Disease-2019 during the Public Health Emergency (March 16, 2020) and serological tests are listed on FDA’s website under “FAQs on Diagnostic Testing for SARS-CoV-2”.
+The manufacturers of each test offered Roche, BD, Thermo Fisher, Ortho Clinical, have followed the FDA’s Emergency Use Notification process as provided in the FDA’s Policy for Diagnostic Tests for Coronavirus Disease-2019 during the Public Health Emergency (March 16, 2020) and serological tests are listed on FDA’s website under “FAQs on Diagnostic Testing for SARS-CoV-2”.
 Further detailed information can be found here:

 How accurate is the test?

-A high-complexity CLIA certified lab, has independently validated the antibody tests being offered and will be providing your results.
-When the IgG and the IgM antibody tests are performed together the results are over 95% accurate.
+A high-complexity CLIA certified lab, has independently validated the antibody tests being offered.
+The antibody tests performed are over 95% accurate.

 What's the procedure for the test?

 The COVID-19 PCR Swab test uses a nasal swab inserted into the upper part of each nostril to obtain a sample.
-You will be instructed on how to properly swab each nostril correctly, and then the sample will be placed into a specimen container for testing.
+You can either be guided on how to administer the test yourself or our clinician can administer the test for you.

 The COVID-19 Antibody test is administered as a standard blood draw, and is administered by a certified Phlebotomist.
 While the process may vary a bit depending on your environment and needs, your Phlebotomist will generally do the following: